carpentries/instructor-training/_episodes/20-carpentries.md

 - **Workshop Coordinators** help to plan and run Carpentries workshops at their institutions.

+- The **Library Carpentry Governance Group** provides strategic guidance and decision making for Library Carpentry.

 > ## Participating in the Carpentries -- What's Your Role?
 >
 > If you are at an in-person training, your instructor will hand out paper copies of a worksheet.
 If you are at an online training, you can get a [digital copy here]({{ page.root }}/files/handouts/Carpentries_roles_worksheet_v2.pdf).